 Research in Social Services (SS)

 Examines research methodology and the application of scientific process to generalist social work practice.
-Includes the development of an understanding of qualitative and quantitative methods; the appropriate use of deductive and inductive processes in theory testing, program evaluation and knowledge-building; and the application of critical thinking skills to the design, conduct and analysis of social research.
+Includes the development of an understanding of qualitative and quantitative methods; the appropriate use of deductive and inductive processes in theory testing, program evaluation, and knowledge-building; and the application of critical thinking skills to the design, conduct, and analysis of social research.
 Attention also is given to how knowledge-building can enhance the equitable distribution of resources, access to services and opportunities, and furtherance of social justice.
 Prerequisite: Admission to BSW Degree.
-Concurrent enrollment: Social Work 368, 378 and 379.
-Prerequisites: Social Work 376, 377 and 395.
+Concurrent enrollment: Social Work 378 and 379 and successful completion of Social Work 376, 377 and 395.

 Social Work 368 3 (crs.)